ivan-ronceria/ames-housing-data/README.md

-# ames-housing-data
+# Ames Housing Price Prediction

-Using LASSO regression, we attempt to predict prices using the housing data in Ames, Iowa
+Using LASSO regression, we attempt to predict prices using the housing data in Ames, Iowa.
+A Jupyter notebook is provided with in depth analysis of the dataset.